-- Creation of high level working groups on transport cooperation among the regional partners, setting up of independent joint study groups and organizing annual meetings of the technical groups to follow the developments in a phased manner.
+- Creation of high level working for groups on transport cooperation among the regional partners, setting up of independent joint study groups, and organizing annual meetings of the technical groups to follow the developments in a phased manner.

 A major challenge before the member countries is sustaining the momentum of progress which they have achieved in the last few years.